Tutorial | Batch deployment#

 Tip

-Once you’ve done this, verify the v2 scenario runs and produces a warning.
-You can check this on the Automation project, the Project Deployer, or on the Unified Monitoring page (depending on the synchronization interval).
+Once you’ve done this, verify the v2 scenario successfully!
+You can check this on the Automation project, the Project Deployer, or on the Unified Monitoring page (keeping in mind the synchronization interval).

 Revert to a previous bundle#